aupasana/vedanta-old/pages/timeline.md

 {::options parse_block_html="true" /}

+The timeline below is based on 3 classes a week with for 36 weeks a year.

 | Year  | Weeks | Classes | Text                     |
 | ----- | ----- | ------- | ------------------------ |
 | 1     | 4     | 10      | prasthāna bheda          |